Info / Contact

 “Here the components add up to a stylistic legacy, somewhere between Captain Beefheart and the Velvet Underground.
 The boy has a feeling for tempo, for dramaturgy, and he also has something to say.
 Listen!”
 (Das Klienicum)

-August 2022 – Released the double album Miracle on Neon Clown Avenue, and did a UK/EU tour for it the following Spring, including a concert with Jeffrey Lewis & the Voltage – album write-up, tour playlist, tour radio interview, tour press
+August 2022 – Released the double album Miracle on Neon Clown Avenue, and did a UK/EU tour for it the following Spring, including a concert with Jeffrey Lewis & the Voltage – album write-up, tour documentary, tour radio interview, tour press, post-tour interview

 2022 – Wrote his 300th song.